 These blood tests will be provided for your continued prenatal care.
 Other blood tests may be ordered as needed.

 Regular lab work results may take up to 2 weeks and will be viewable to you in your portal.
 Genetic testing may take up to 3- 4 weeks.

 For this procedure, the uterus is filled with saline solution (causing it to expand) and a vaginal probe ultrasound is inserted.
-The 3-D ultrasound outlines abnormalities, such as fibroids and polyps, which appear as shadows on the ultrasound monitor.
+The ultrasound outlines abnormalities, such as fibroids and polyps, which appear as shadows on the ultrasound monitor.
 The physical exam includes cultures to rule out infections as well as a pap smear if needed.
 The trial transfer uses an empty catheter, which is introduced through the cervix and into the uterus.

 During this procedure, a radio-opaque dye is injected into the uterus, and X-rays are taken as the dye travels through the uterus and fallopian tubes.
 If there is a blockage of the fallopian tubes, it shows as a collection of the dye at the point of the obstruction.
 The dye also shows the size and shape of the uterus.
-This test is typically performed between days 5 and 11 of the menstrual cycle.

 Please go to your portal to let us know your first day of your cycle, so we can schedule this procedure between days 5 and 11 of your menstrual cycle.